dylanbeattie/freeasinweekend.org/calculations.md

 I wanted to find out how many of the 404,574+ packages on NuGet are actually actively maintained.
 This one was a little trickier: NuGet doesn't publish that data on the web, but it *is* available via the NuGet API... only problem is, that's a *huge* dataset.
 The NuGet API exposes a resource called the **catalog**, an [append-only data set that shows the full history](https://learn.microsoft.com/en-us/nuget/guides/api/query-for-all-published-packages#overview) of packages added to, modified and deleted from nuget.org.

-I wrote a little .NET console app that retrieves entries from the NuGet catalog and loads them into a local SQL database - you can find the whole thing on GitHub, or in [NugetCat.zip](NugetCat.zip)
+I wrote a  .NET console app that retrieves entries from the NuGet catalog and loads them into a local SQL database - you can find the whole thing on GitHub, or in [NugetCat.zip](NugetCat.zip)

 Data table definition: